 On 24 September, the 47th Regiment, Pennsylvania Volunteer Infantry finally became part of the U.S. Army when its men were officially mustered into federal service.
 Three days later, the 47th was assigned to Brigadier-General Isaac Stevens’ 3rd Brigade, which also included the 33rd, 49th and 79th New York regiments.
 By that afternoon, the 47th Pennsylvania was ordered onward by Brigadier-General Silas Casey.
 Marching behind their Regimental Band until reaching Camp Lyon, Maryland on the Potomac River’s eastern shore, the Mississippi rifle-armed 47th Pennsylvanians then joined the 46th Pennsylvania Volunteers in moving double-quick (165 steps per minute using 33-inch steps) across the “Chain Bridge” marked on federal maps, and continued on for roughly another mile before being ordered to make camp.

 The next morning, they broke camp and moved again.
 Marching toward Falls Church, Virginia, they arrived at Camp Advance around dusk.
 There, about two miles from the bridge they had crossed a day earlier, they re-pitched their tents in a deep ravine near Fort Ethan Allen.
-They had completed a roughly eight-mile trek, were situated fairly close to General W. F. Smith’s headquarters, and were now part of the massive Army of the Potomac.
+They had completed a roughly eight-mile trek, were situated close to the headquarters of Brigadier-General W. F. Smith, and were now part of the massive Army of the Potomac.

 On 29 September, Company C Musician Henry Wharton recapped the regiment’s activities via another letter home: